 photo courtesy of taste.com.au

 Heat the olive oil in a large frypan over medium heat.
-Add the panch phoran and curry leaves, then cook, stirring, for 1-2 minutes until fragrant.
-Add the onion and cook, stirring, for 5-6 minutes until soft, then add the turmeric, cinnamon, chilli, ginger and cumin, then cook, stirring, for 1 minute or until fragrant
+Add the curry leaves and cook, stirring, for 1-2 minutes until fragrant.
+Add the onion and cook, stirring, for 5-6 minutes until soft, then add the Curry Lentil Dahl blend and cook, stirring, for 1 minute or until fragrant

 Add the fish, stirring gently to coat in the mixture, then add coconut milk, chopped tomato and any greens.
 Simmer for 10-15 minutes until the fish is just cooked.
 Stir through the tamarind puree and caster sugar, then season with sea salt and freshly ground pepper.